morethan987/hugo_main/content/blog/hugo-blog/index.en.md

 - **Why doesn’t the logo change between day and night modes when I use an `svg` logo?**

 This is a bug I discovered, and I’ve already submitted an improvement to the theme author.
-See [code improvement](https://github.com/nunocoracao/blowfish/pull/1902).
+See [code improvement](https://github.com/nunocoracao/blowfish/pull/1902) or [SVG support](https://github.com/morethan987/hugo_main/blob/main/assets/js/appearance.js)

 - **Why does the small icon in the browser window still show the `blowfish` logo even after I change the site’s logo?**